 Millions of Americans have suddenly found themselves out of work due to the coronavirus pandemic.
 Here are some steps you can take if you’ve lost your job and you have credit card debt.

-Through no fault of their own, millions of Americans have suddenly found themselves out of work.
+Through no fault of their own, millions of Americans have suddenly found themselves out of work, and the unemployment rate stood at 11.1% as of June.
 This is especially affecting people who interact with customers face-to-face: bartenders, waiters, retail sales personnel, hotel staff and many, many others.
 The implications are massive – for individuals, companies and our entire society.